sci-visus/openvisuspy/examples/chess/ReadMe.md

 python -m bokeh serve examples/dashboards/app --dev --args "https://nsdf01.classe.cornell.edu/test-group.json"
 ```

-## Linux
+# Linux External Dashboards

-Example about how to setup an external dashboard (getting data from chess and caching it):
+Example about how to setup an external dashboards (getting data from chess and caching it):

 ```bash